 Recommended courses for pre-med students include calculus and two terms of physics.
 Specific information about medical school admissions requirements can be obtained from the university's Health Careers Office, 203 Barnes Hall.
-Students interested in other health careers should acquire specific information about those requirements.
+Students interested in other health careers should acquire specific information about the requirements for their interests.
 Courses of interest may include those related to the biological and social determinants of health; human growth, development, and behavior through the life course; interpersonal communications; advanced biology; sociology; psychology; and ethics.

 Dietetics: Students who wish to work in the areas of clinical nutrition, nutrition counseling, sports nutrition, community nutrition, or food and nutrition management should complete the academic requirements for The American Dietetic Association (ADA).
 Courses in foods, nutrition and disease, microbiology, management, statistics, and nutritional care are added to the courses required for the nutrition programs.
-For more information about meeting ADA requirements see Anne Kendall, 3M5 MVR.
+For additional information about meeting ADA requirements see Gertrude Armbruster, 366 MVR.

 Exercise, Nutrition, and Health Promotion: Students should complete a course in physiology and a course in anatomy after introductory biology.
 Students can complete the Applied Exercise Science Concentration at Ithaca College, which includes courses in kinesiology, exercise physiology, and biomechanics.
 Students who wish to apply to graduate schools to study physical therapy should complete a year of introductory physics; a course in statistics; a course in ethics; and three courses in psychology.
-Students should check the specific requirements of their schools of interest.
-For information about the Applied Exercise Science Concentration, contact the DNS Academic Affairs Office, 309 MVR
+Students should check the specific requirements for schools of interests.
+For information about the Applied Exercise Science Concentration, contact the DNS Academic Affairs Office, 309 MVR.